Skip to main content

 • PostgreSQL Database: Stores session metadata, user data, and application state

-• S3-Compatible Storage: Stores artifacts, files, and other binary data
+• Object Storage (S3, Azure Blob, or GCS): Stores artifacts, files, and other binary data in two separate locations:

 You can choose between two persistence strategies: